dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

     set (reporting frequency).
 You can jump a year back or forward by clicking **Prev year** or **Next year**.

-1. Attribute options (in case the data set has an attribute option combo)
+1. Additional selections (dependent on previous choices)

-    The attribute option combo also depends on the period and organisation unit, so the input will be hidden until all required values have been selected.
-If a data set does not have an attribute option combo, then no selector will appear.
+    If there are any other selections available, they’ll be shown as the last controls in the top bar.
+Additional selections depend on the chosen data set, organisation unit, and period, so they won’t be shown until those first three selections are made.
+If there aren’t any additional selections, the control won’t be shown.

 ## Enter data in a data entry form { #aggregate_data_entry_app.enter_data_in_data_entry_form }